-Standard costing and variance analysis (Sections C3-C6) are core management accounting tools, so you do need to be aware of them, and be able to discuss whether they are useful techniques in a specific scenario and whether they provide useful information to management.
+Standard costing and variance analysis (Sections D3-D6) are core management accounting tools, so you do need to be aware of them, and be able to discuss whether they are useful techniques in a specific scenario and whether they provide useful information to management.
 Candidates may also be required to calculate variances at APM, so it is important to understand how to do these – particularly those variances with strategic implications.

-Knowledge of limiting factors (Section B3) is required, not just for decision making, but also because it feeds into transfer pricing.
+Knowledge of limiting factors (Section C3) is required, not just for decision making, but also because it feeds into transfer pricing.
 You should know how to solve basic limited factor decisions.
 It would not be necessary to go into solving linear programming problems for APM.

 Risk and uncertainly is an important factor in control of an organisation so the PM topics on risk and uncertainty should also be known.
 Particularly important areas are expected values, maximax, maximin, minimax regret and the use of sensitivity analysis, and these have all been examined in APM.
-It is unlikely that you would be asked to produce a decision tree in APM but knowledge the underlying principles of probability and joint probabilities would be useful.
+You will not be asked to perform calculations, but you should have an understanding of the decision methods and how they apply to an organisations’ risk appetite.

-One APM question may well focus on several different parts of the syllabus, so at this level you can’t just view each topic as being in a separate box, you have to appreciate how they are all linked.
+An APM question may well focus on several different parts of the syllabus, so at this level you can’t just view each topic as being in a separate box, you have to appreciate how they are all linked.
 This is much more like real life.